 Consistent with CSULB directives in response to the COVID-19 virus pandemic, OLLI will not offer face-to-face classes or events at any of our regular locations.
-We will hold ONLINE classes for Fall 2020.
+We will hold ONLINE classes for Winter 2021.

 Please protect yourself and your families and friends by following all safety precautions during this unprecedented time in our country’s history, so that we may all be together again in the near future.

 Welcome to the Osher Lifelong Learning Institute at CSULB